minio/docs/source/administration/object-management/object-delete.rst

 MinIO requires *explicitly enabling* versioned deletes and delete marker replication.
 Use the :mc-cmd:`mc replicate add --replicate` field to specify either ``delete`` and ``delete-marker`` or both to enable versioned deletes and delete marker replication, respectively.
-To enable both, specify both strings using a comma separator ``delete,delete-marker``.
+To enable both, specify both strings using a comma separator: ``delete,delete-marker``.

 For delete marker replication, MinIO begins the replication process after a delete operation creates the delete marker.
 MinIO uses the ``X-Minio-Replication-DeleteMarker-Status`` metadata field for tracking  delete marker replication status.
 In :ref:`active-active <minio-bucket-replication-serverside-twoway>` replication configurations, MinIO may produce duplicate delete markers if both clusters concurrently create a delete marker for an object *or* if one or both clusters were down before the replication event synchronized.

 For replicating the deletion of a specific object version, MinIO marks the object version as ``PENDING`` until replication completes.
-Once the remote target deletes that object version, MinIO deletes the object on the source.
+Once the remote target deletes that object version, MinIO deletes the object version on the source.
 While this process ensures near-synchronized version deletion, it may result in listing operations returning the object version after the initial delete operation.
 MinIO uses the ``X-Minio-Replication-Delete-Status`` for tracking delete version replication status.

 MinIO only replicates explicit client-driven delete operations.
-MinIO does *not* replicate objects deleted from the application of :ref:`lifecycle management expiration rules <minio-lifecycle-management-expiration>`.
+MinIO does *not* replicate objects deleted by :ref:`lifecycle management expiration rules <minio-lifecycle-management-expiration>`.
 For :ref:`active-active <minio-bucket-replication-serverside-twoway>` configurations, set the same expiration rules on *all* of of the replication buckets to ensure consistent application of object expiration.

 .. admonition:: MinIO Trims Empty Object Prefixes on Source and Remote Bucket
    :class: note, dropdown

    If a delete operation removes the last object in a bucket prefix, MinIO recursively removes each empty part of the prefix up to the bucket root.
-   MinIO only applies the recursive removal to prefixes created *implicitly* as part of object write operations - that is, the prefix was not created using an explicit directory creation command such as :mc:`mc mb`.
+   MinIO only applies the recursive removal to prefixes created *implicitly* as part of object write operations.
+   MinIO does not recursively remove prefixes created using an explicit directory creation command, such as :mc:`mc mb`.

    If a replication rule enables replication delete operations, the replication process *also* applies the implicit prefix trimming behavior on the destination MinIO cluster.

    For example, consider a bucket ``photos`` with the following object prefixes:

-   - ``photos/2021/january/myphoto.jpg``
+   - ``photos/2021/january/myphoto.jpg`` // ``2021/january/`` created implicitly based on the object name
-   - ``photos/2021/february/myotherphoto.jpg``
+   - ``photos/2021/february/myotherphoto.jpg``  // ``2021/february/`` created implicitly based on the object name
-   - ``photos/NYE21/NewYears.jpg``
+   - ``photos/NYE21/NewYears.jpg``  // ``NYE21/`` explicitly created in the bucket

    ``photos/NYE21`` is the *only* prefix explicitly created using :mc:`mc mb`.
    All other prefixes were *implicitly* created as part of writing the object located at that prefix.

    - A command removes ``myphoto.jpg``.
-     MinIO automatically trims the empty ``/january`` prefix.
+     MinIO automatically trims the empty ``/january/`` prefix.

    - A command then removes the ``myotherphoto.jpg``.
-     MinIO automatically trims the ``/february`` prefix *and* the now-empty ``/2021`` prefix.
+     MinIO automatically trims the ``/february/`` prefix *and* the now-empty ``/2021`` prefix.

    - A command removes the ``NewYears.jpg`` object.
-     MinIO leaves the ``/NYE21`` prefix remains in place since it was *explicitly* created.
+     MinIO leaves the ``/NYE21/`` prefix remains in place since it was *explicitly* created.